rohitnikhandia/TTodo-Flask-API/README.md

 * Bootstrap

 ## Installation
-* Clone the repository: git clone https://github.com/your-username/flask-todo-app.git
+* Clone the repository: using git clone
 * Change into the project directory: cd flask-todo-app
 * Install the required packages: pip install -r requirements.txt
 * Run the application: python app.py